Старший технічний радник, керівник напрямку фінансування та економіки охорони здоров’я/ Technical Advisor, Health Financing/Health Economics

 - Experience working with public sector, private commercial sector, and NGOs in the health sector.

-- Proven experience conducting training events and workshops, building the capacity of counterparts to strengthen financing, planning, and governance at the national and subnational levels.
+- Proven experience conducting training events, workshops, and building the capacity of counterparts to strengthen financing, planning, and governance at the national and subnational levels.

 - Proven experience providing mentorship and leadership to teams.